UNLOCK FREE TRAINING

 The second relevant document used in real estate wholesaling is the Assignment of Contract.
 The assignment is the legal document that allows the original contract’s buyer to legally transfer their rights/obligations to a different end buyer.

-The wholesaler would be the Assignor, while the new purchaser is the Assignee
+The wholesaler would be the Assignor, while the new purchaser would be the Assignee.

 There are several exit strategies for real estate wholesalers operating in Arkansas.